Study Abroad in Barbados

 Academic Program Requirements

-- Two mandatory pre-departure orientation meetings at St. Louis Community College-Forest Park. (scheduled later)
+- Two mandatory pre-departure orientation meetings at STLCC Forest Park. (approximately one month before departure)

 The estimated program fee is $2999* per person based on double occupancy with a minimum of 15 participants.